WojciechMatuszewski/programming-notes/aws-stuff.md

 When you want to achieve pass-through on load balancers you usually want end-to-end encryption when it comes to traffic.
 Normally, traffic is decrypted at load-balancer level.
 But sometimes you need end-to-end encryption for compliance reasons.
 Then **you need to use either classic LB or NLB**.
 This is because these have some awareness on **layer 4**.
 This is important since **when you want end-to-end encryption you need to use TCP instead of HTTPS**.
 That means that **ALB is not capable of handling that traffic** since it only knows how to handle layer 7 stuff.

+#### Terminating SSL certs on the webservers

+This one is not that popular but still might be revelant.
+Normally when you setup a HTTPs listener on ALB the SSL in terminated there.
+We do not want that.

+What you can do is to **setup NLB with TCP listeners** and **put webservers behind that NLB**.
+This will make it so that the traffic is in a passthrough mode (**as descrbied above**).
+The certs then can be handled at the webservers.

+Another approach you might take is to **use Route53 with multivalue routing**.

 #### Accessing VPC Endpoints